Expanding Scene Graph Boundaries: Fully Open-vocabulary Scene Graph Generation via Visual-Concept Alignment and Retention: Experiments

 \subsection{Datasets and Experiment setup}

-\textbf{Datasets.} We evaluate our model on the VG150 dataset \cite{xu2017scene}, containing $150$ object and $50$ relation categories by manual annotation.
+\textbf{Datasets.} The widely used VG150 dataset \cite{xu2017scene} contains $150$ object and $50$ relation categories annotated by humans.
 Of its $108, 777$ images, $70\%$ are used for training, $5,000$ for validation, and the rest for testing.
 Following $\text{VS}^3$ \cite{zhang2023learning}, we exclude images used in pre-trained object detector Grounding DINO \cite{liu2023grounding} , retaining $14,700$ test images.
-Following previous works \cite{zhang2023learning, zhong2021learning}, we use an off-the-shelf language parser \cite{mao2018parser} to parse relation triplets from image caption, which yields ${\sim}117k$ images with ${\sim}44k$ phrases and ${\sim}2.5 k$ relations for COCO caption training set.
+And we use an off-the-shelf language parser \cite{mao2018parser} to parse relation triplets from image caption, which yields ${\sim}117k$ images with ${\sim}44k$ phrases and ${\sim}2.5 k$ relations for COCO caption training set.
 To showcase the scalability of our model, we concat COCO caption data \cite{chen2015microsoft}, Flickr30k \cite{plummer2015flickr30k}, and SBU Captions \cite{ordonez2011im2text} to construct a large-scale dataset for scene graph pre-training, resulting in ${\sim}569k$ images with ${\sim}198k$ type phrases and ${\sim}5k$ relations.